 According to Johns Hopkins, apnea is a condition that often occurs in newborns and causes temporary pauses in breathing.
 Premature infants are more likely to suffer from apnea than full-term babies.

 Apnea is caused by an immaturity of your newborn’s brain and a weakness in the muscles that keep your baby’s airway open.
-In some cases, added stresses like infections, heart or lung conditions, low blood count and oxygen levels, and overstimulation can cause apnea to worsen.
+In some cases, added stresses like brain bleeding, infections, heart or lung conditions, low blood count and oxygen levels, and overstimulation can cause apnea to worsen.

 Recovering Compensation for an Infant Brain Bleed